 Established in 1782, the palace itself serves as the ceremonial residence of the Thai royal family.
 While one of Bangkok’s most popular tourist attractions, it is still used for state functions and official events.
 The royal family, however, maintains a private residence elsewhere.

-Visitors can explore the revered Temple of the Emerald Buddha (Wat Phra Kaew), which houses a precious statue of Buddha carved from a single block of green jasper, as well as various palatial buildings, pavilions, and courtyards.
+Visitors can explore the revered Temple of the Emerald Buddha (Wat Phra Kaew), which houses a precious statue of Buddha carved from a single block of green jasper, as well as various stately buildings, pavilions, and courtyards.

-Take some time to sit in Wat Phra Kaew, admire the craftsmanship and beauty of the temple, and reflect on this special moment during your 4 day Bangkok itinerary.
+Take some time to sit in Wat Phra Kaew, admire the craftsmanship and beauty of the temple, and reflect on this special moment during your 4-day Bangkok itinerary.

 Wat Pho